What do you really know about Depression and Anxiety?

 What the desert monks found in their battle with acedia was the same.

 They found joy after they had completed tasks at work even though sometimes the drudgery seemed insurmountable.
-By pushing through and praying — even in short bouts — they were glad they did.
-For

-everyone in this life, discipline often becomes the defining fire by which things like talent or goals become an actual ability.
+For everyone in this life, discipline often becomes the defining fire by which things like talent or goals become an actual ability.

 It is indifference and believing it will always be this way that keeps us stuck.
-You may be tempted to think, “this is just another way to call depression something else” but consider

-that there’s always been a power in naming things or knowing your enemy to fight them.
+You may be tempted to think, “this is just another way to call depression something else” but consider that there’s always been a power in naming things or knowing your enemy to fight

 For instance, in his epic, The Name of the Wind, author Patrick Rothfuss has his main character learn the name of the wind to command the element which in turn transforms him into a

-legendary wizard.
 In Harry Potter, knowing Voldemort’s name — and that he was Harry’s true enemy — gave Harry the power to defeat the evil magician.
-Perhaps the most quoted example comes from Sun

-Tzu’s The Art of War in which he states:
+Perhaps the most quoted example comes from Sun Tzu’s The Art of War in which he states:

 “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.